12+ no-sew DIY Christmas pillows to make with covers and stencils!

 Using stencils makes designing your own DIY Christmas pillows effortless, with pro results every time since all the hard work of designing is already done.
 No tracing or masking tape required.
 Position the stencil, then just add paint.

 So put away the sewing machine and scissors.
-This round, you’ll need pillow covers, inserts, stencils, and paint!
+This round, you’ll need pillow covers, pillow inserts, stencils, and paint!

 Supplies you will need